 Empire City Casino has an enviable location, being near the millions of people that call New York City home.
 Yet it is also not the most accessible either, and because of its attachment to a horse racing facility has some unusual gaming rules that its new owner MGM hopes to change in the coming years.

 Still, it is a huge property in a relatively prime location, and as someone who at one point lived near the NY-CT border, I played there relatively frequently for a time.
+More recently, I paid a fresh visit to the casino in spring 2022, this review was last updated April of 2022 to incorporate those thoughts.
 Here are my experiences with the racino.

 As the casino is effectively attached to Yonkers Raceway, the property sprawls on one side of the race track from one end to the other.
-With more than 5,000 machines, mostly on one floor there are a few machines and a high limit room upstairs.
+There’s more than 5,000 machines, mostly on one floor, although there are a few machines and a high limit room upstairs.

 There’s a few things that are different about the property.
 First off, they’re not actually slots – it’s gaming machines operated under the oversight of the New York Lottery and in practice work like scratch tickets – there’s a predetermined set of winners and losers over a certain number of outcomes, and each spin of the machine is the purchase of a ticket.